There are many advantages and disadvantages of direct marketing that you need to consider before launching a campaign.

 Informative

-Direct marketing provides detailed information on your products and services .
+Direct marketing provides detailed information about your products and services .

 The disadvantages of direct marketing

-However, although direct marketing has many advantages , there are some disadvantages that you should remember.
+However, while direct marketing has many advantages , there are some disadvantages you should be aware of.

 Intrusive

 Many people find it annoying and intrusive .
-This is particularly the case for telemarketing and door-to-door sales.
-Some people don't like email marketing and view the messages as "spam . " If consumers find your marketing tactics boring, it can create a negative association with the brand and make them less likely to purchase .
-Good targeting can, however, compensate for this phenomenon.
+This is especially true of telemarketing and door-to-door sales.
+Some people dislike email marketing and consider the messages "spam " If consumers find your marketing tactics annoying, it can create a negative association with the brand and make them less likely to buy .
+Good targeting, however, can offset this.

 The environment

-The use of prospectuses or strong paper consumption can be harmful to the environment.
-To avoid this, and any negative impact on your brand image, use recycled materials or try them by e-mail .
-Be careful however, a massive emailing campaign is equally harmful.
-Instead, opt for targeted micro routages to promote the conversational approach.
+Using paper-intensive flyers or direct mail can be harmful to the environment.
+To avoid this, and any negative impact on your brand image, use recycled materials or try email marketing .
+However, be aware that a mass email campaign is just as damaging.
+Opt instead for targeted micro-mailings to encourage a conversational approach.

 A low response rate

-Direct marketing response rates are between 1 and 3 % .
-When you touch a consumer who is not interested in your products or services, you waste money and it is likely that it finds it irritating.
+Direct marketing response rates are between 1 and 3% .
+When you reach a consumer who is not interested in your products or services, you waste money and they are likely to find it irritating.

 Competition